 If you find yourself intimidated or need help getting started, Kraken offers 24/7 customer support.
 Log in, create an account, and let their professional support staff help sort things out for you.

 That said, Krakens’ benefits outweigh its daunting deficits.
-Its 16 cryptocurrencies, access to margin trading, five fiat currencies, and serious security make it worth considering.
+Its 16 cryptocurrencies, hundreds of trading pairs, five fiat currencies, and serious security make it worth considering.

-Kraken is a robust trading platform supporting 16 cryptocurrencies and designed with professional traders in mind.
+Kraken is a robust trading platform supporting 16 digital assets and hundreds of currency pairs, designed with professional traders in mind.
 It uses Bloomberg acronyms for all its listed cryptocurrencies, so it may take some getting used to if you aren’t familiar with them.

 If you’re unfamiliar with the layout and design of monetary exchanges, there’s going to be a learning curve, but it is possible to quickly understand things if you have a little patience and some time.

-Start by creating an account and choosing a tier for verification.
+Start by creating a Kraken account and choosing a tier for verification.
 Once a customer submits their information, it will take a few days for verification.
 Users are not eligible to make trades or deposits while waiting for verification, but they will be able to familiarize themselves with the platform.

 Once customers are authenticated, they’re ready to begin adding funds to their account balance.
 They’ll choose from a list of cryptocurrencies to start trading.
 All transactions require a two-step authentication process to complete, so customers should make sure they have all the information on hand.

-At the time of writing, Kraken offers 16 different cryptocurrencies paired with five fiat currencies, including:
+At the time of writing, Kraken offers 16 different cryptocurrencies and stablecoins paired with five fiat currencies USD, EUR, GBP, JPY, and CAD), including:

 It would be shocking for an exchange with the pedigree of Kraken to not have fees and limits.
 Kraken bases its fees on volume traded and is weighted on the side of makers.
 If you’re the maker on a trade, your share of the fee can be as low as 0.00 if the total value is high enough.

 Withdrawals and deposits have fee structures that depend on the fiat currency.
-People used to European markets will be happy to find that Kraken offers withdrawals and deposits with 0 fees for SEPA bank transfers, but deposits or withdrawals in US dollars incur a $5 flat fee for either, which can be inconvenient.
+People used to European markets will be happy to find that Kraken zero deposits and withdrawal fees for SEPA bank transfers, but deposits or withdrawals in US dollars incur a $5 flat fee for either, which can be inconvenient.

 Bitcoins and other cryptocurrencies scale their fees based on a percentage of the total value of the transaction.
 It’s one of the less popular fee structures, but it isn’t without precedent – and, of course, it’s how the service makes its money.
-Check their fees here.
+Check here to see their maker and taker fees on Kraken.com.

 Kraken uses identity verification and trade volume to create a tiered structure for trade limits.
 Each tier requires different verification, and you’ll need to provide it each time you go up a level.